 CLEAN.FIT gets it.
 The first thing I work on with clients is transitioning them to a clean diet free from artificial ingredients.
 Fueling your body to look and feel your best is also the best diet for optimizing sleep.
+Other important considerations:

 Everyone metabolizes caffeine differently.
 As a general recommendation, I suggest cutting off caffeine consumption in the early afternoon.
 If you’re like me and take longer to metabolize caffeine, you may want to look at nixing it altogether or limiting consumption to just to mornings.
 Regardless of when you stop, quantity does matter.
 Consider reducing overall caffeine consumption.
 If you’re waking up in the middle of the night for seemingly no reason or feel wired when you lay down to go to bed, caffeine could be the issue.

 Another general recommendation to stay well hydrated also is a factor in improving sleep quality (and overall energy levels) as well.
 Your body simply functions its best when you’re drinking enough (non sugary, non caffeinated) fluids including but not limited to restoring itself while you’re snoozing.
 If you wake up in the night to use the bathroom, limit fluid intake an hour or two before bedtime.
 You don’t want to hydrate at the expense of sleep quality.